Georgefemiwise/MailDrop/README.md

 # How it works
-it automatically generates email addresses and saves them base on the year and programs.
+it automatically generates email addresses and saves them based on the year and programs.

-from it home page authorised account holders can send email to the entire school.
+It sends email every weekend to respective addresses.